 The code editor may be configured to display parameter name hints within method calls.
-Figure 8-11Figure 8-11, for example, highlights the parameter name hints within the calls to the make() and setAction() methods of the Snackbar class:
+Figure 8-11, for example, highlights the parameter name hints within the calls to the make() and setAction() methods of the Snackbar class:

-The settings for this mode may be configured by selecting the File -> Settings (Android Studio -> Preferences on macOS) menu option followed by Editor -> Appearance in the left-hand panel.
-On the Appearance screen, enable or disable the Show parameter name hints option.
-To adjust the hint settings, click on the Configure... button, select the programming language and make any necessary adjustments.
+The settings for this mode may be configured by selecting the File -> Settings menu (Android Studio -> Preferences on macOS) option followed by Editor -> Inlay Hints -> Java in the left-hand panel.
+On the resulting screen, select the Parameter Hints item from the list and enable or disable the Show parameter hints option.
+To adjust the hint settings, click on the Exclude list... link and make any necessary adjustments.